DCAN-Labs/BrainSwipes/docs/s3cfg.md

     host_base = s3.msi.umn.edu
     host_bucket = s3.msi.umn.edu

-Consider naming the file `.s3cfg-brainswipes` and putting it in the top level directory where is is registered in the .gitignore file.
+Consider naming the file `.s3cfg-brainswipes` and putting it in the top level directory where it is registered in the .gitignore file.

 ### MSI S3 buckets